7 types of drama in literature explained (with examples)

 Dramas are normally called plays.
 Their creators are known as dramatists or playwrights.
 They have been performed since the days of Aristotle, i.e. around 335 BCE.

-What is drama in English literature?
+What is drama in literature and types of drama?

 The word drama was derived from the Greek words δρᾶμα and δράω.
 The first means an act or play, while the latter means to act or take action.